okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/index.md

 > **Note:** See [Create a Profile Enrollment policy for self-registration](https://help.okta.com/en/oie/Content/Topics/identity-engine/policies/create-profile-enrollment-policy-sr.htm).

-### Step 4: Confirm that the org application is assigned to everyone
+### Step: Confirm that the org application is assigned to everyone

 1. In the Admin Console, select **Applications** > **Applications** from the left-hand navigation pane.
 1. On the **Applications** page, select your application.